 Is there a certain club/venue you’d still like to perform at?

-I still want to perform at Fabric London, and FOLD.
-They’re the only big clubs in London.
-And a new one in Germany called Open Ground.
-Insane soundsystem over there!
+Fabric and the relatively new one in Germany called Open Ground.
+Heard the sound is Insane over there!

 Is there something on the agenda you’re willing to share with us?